Dr. Parvin Adeli

 Kenji Takeda is head of the Nickel Institute's Tokyo office.

-He is responsible for Market Development and Health and Environment Public Policy as well as supporting the Nickel Institute’s science program in Japan.
+He is responsible for Market Development and Public Policy & Sustainability as well as supporting the Nickel Institute’s science program in Japan.

 He is also responsible for liaising with Nickel Institute members in Japan.